Sökarna: Återkomsten

-Sökarna: Återkomsten (The Searchers: The Return) is a Swedish crime thriller from 2006.
-It was directed by Liam Norberg, Lena Koppel and Swedish rock star Thorsten Flinck.
+Sökarna: Återkomsten (The Searchers: The Return) is a 2006 Swedish crime thriller directed by Liam Norberg, Lena Koppel and Swedish rock star Thorsten Flinck.
 Noomi Rapace appears in the film in small role.
 The budget was 120.000 Swedish crowns.
 Much of the cast and crew and the plot of the film where recycled from Blodsbröder.

 Plot

 Jocke is broken out of prison to help his brother pay a debt to the insane kingpin Zoran.
 Soon he is dragged into an evil spiral of violence and crime.